HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

 </script>
 </div>

-This is, of course, a killer approximation!
-So let's go ahead and stop here ^_^.
+I'm pretty proud of this approximation, so I think this is a good place to stop ^_^.

 <div class=boxed markdown=1>
 As a cute exercise, can you write a program that outputs the number